kpal002/Job-Scraping/README.md

 Which keywords to include in the resume?
 What kind of soft skills are mentioned in the job profiles?

-I have scrapped almost 1000 job descriptions each for Data Scientist and Machine Learning Engineer/Scientist positions which are available inside the dataset folder.
+I have scraped almost 1000 job descriptions each for Data Scientist and Machine Learning Engineer/Scientist positions which are available inside the dataset folder.

-To get some insights on the above questions, I scrapped through the relevant job profiles from LinkedIn and tried to look for some meaningful insights.
+To get some insights on the above questions, I scraped through the relevant job profiles from LinkedIn and tried to look for some meaningful insights.

 ## Here are few of the insights from Data Scientist and Machine Learning Engineer job profiles